 OUR CORE VALUES: To fulfill our mission of making disciples and equipping mature Christ-followers for life, three pillars compose our core values:

 1 - PREACHING AND TEACHING: God‘s Word is essential for our discipleship.
 We train and equip believers for personal growth in grace and in the knowledge of Jesus so that we live in holiness and reach Christian maturity.
-We read and interpret the Bible within the standards of Reformed Theology as taught by the Westminster Confession of Faith, and all with the help and in the power of the Holy Spirit.
-Bethel makes disciples primarily through preaching and teaching God’s Word.
+We read and interpret the Bible within the standards of the Reformed Faith as taught by the Westminster Confession of Faith, and all with the help and in the power of the Holy Spirit.
+Bethel PCA makes disciples primarily through preaching and teaching God’s Word.

 2 - COMMUNITY AND FELLOWSHIP: We live a life of mutual love, sharing and bearing one another's burdens, caring for each other, according to Christ's command to love one another.
 We express our love for Christ by loving one another.
 In this sense, we value community.
 A community is more than just individual friendships; it is an atmosphere of deep relationships, a place where friends connect in grace and truth.
 In such a community, believers can authentically challenge each other through words and deeds toward being like Christ.